hydrogen-dev/SDK/integration/java/docs/WebhookApi.md

 Delete a webhook

-Permanently delete a webhook for your firm.
+Permanently delete a webhook for your business.
 The webhook_id must be provided.

 ### Example
 ```java